pressant/Course-Project-CS253/README.md

 At present most of the documentation records are handled on paper in the Health Center at IIT Kanpur.
 Our team decided to make a Web-based App to automate the appointment and prescription procedure.

+### Installation Instructions

+In the main directory containing the codebase cloned from GitHub, run the following commands:

+	chmod +x install.sh
+	./install.sh
+	chmod +x run_backend.sh
+	chmod +x run_frontend.sh

+### Run instructions

+Run the following command in a shell

+	./run_backend.sh

+In a new shell, run

+	./run_frontend.sh